 Got any idea for a simple and delicious meal for lunch yet?
 How about checking out this Pork Giniling with Quail Eggs recipe?
 This is another version of our popular pork giniling dish.
 This one is more kid friendly because it makes use of quail eggs — you know how the little ones love cute stuff. […]

 Chicken Giniling with Green Peas is a Filipino stew that makes use of ground chicken meat.
-This dish is usually made using ground pork, but it is a good idea to use other meat to see which is better.
-In this case, both chicken and pork ranked equal based on my personal judgement.
-There are […]
+This dish is usually made using ground pork (the dish using pork is called pork giniling), but it is a good idea to use other meat to see which is better.
+In this case, both chicken and pork ranked […]

 Tortang Giniling is a type of Filipino omelet wherein ground meat (beef and pork being the most common) is sautéed with vegetables such as garlic, onions, and tomatoes then mixed directly with beaten eggs.